 Win $500 scholarship in CMC/CMNM essay contest

-Colorado Mountain College, as part of its 50th anniversary celebration, is holding an essay contest in conjunction with Colorado Mountain News Media for people living within CMC’s service area.
+This is the last week to enter Colorado Mountain College’s 50th anniversary essay contest, being held in conjunction with Colorado Mountain News Media for people living within CMC’s service area.

 The contest topic is “How diversity shapes our lives in western Colorado.”
 Winners will receive $500 scholarships to CMC and winning essays will be published in CMNM newspapers and on websites.

 CMNM includes the Post Independent, The Aspen Times, Vail Daily, Summit Daily News, Steamboat Pilot and Rifle Citizen Telegram.
 A scholarship will be awarded in each of those markets.

 Essays must be no more than 600 words in length and will be judged on clarity of concept, depth and levels of meaning, and impact and composition.

 “In celebrating our 50th anniversary this year, Colorado Mountain College is looking back at what has made us so different from any other college,” said Carrie Besnette Hauser, president and CEO of the college.